curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 I'm trying to figure out what to do next.
 I was raised Christian.
 I tried religions, I tried cults, and I can't figure out what I want.
 Nothing feels right.
 I'm Agnostic, Athiest, I don't know.
 I just don't have the answers I need.

-Islam is great for structure.
+Islam can be great for structure.
 Did you try that?

-A bit, but I don't need more structure in my life.
+I thought about it, but I don't need more structure in my life.

 What about the Buddhists?
 They're super chill.

 Yes.
 But I kept feeling myself wanting more.
 They were the closest, but they're missing something.
 Like two pro sports teams show up to play a game of football, but the referees never say whose side is whose.
 The teams don't know if they're winning or losing because the refs won't tell them.
 The one game is fun, but across a season of games, it ends up being kind of meaningless.
-Not fun.
-There's more to life than having a bit of fun one game at a time - I want a lifetime of fun.
+It's like a divine coping mechanism where I need divine purpose.

 Their purpose is off.